IBM System/370 Model 148: Expanded capabilities

+The 3148 (and the 3138) had a built in service processor, aka known as an IOC, this service processor could directly attach a 3203 printer.
+The IOC also drives an IBM 3277 display console, whereas the older 3145 used an IBM 3215 typewriter console.

 A new model of the IBM 3203 printer family, the Model 4, was announced.
-Rated at 1200 Lines/Minutes, it was intended to provide already-available 1200 LPM printing, but in a more compact form.
+Rated at 1200 lines/minute (LPM), it was intended to provide already-available 1200 LPM printing, but in a more compact form.

 Field upgrades

 Sometimes known as in-the-field upgrades, this is a capability that even recently was not universal.

 IBM could upgrade a 370/145 that had been field-upgraded to a 145-2, resulting in a 145-3.
 This was a major accomplishment, compared to what is known as a "forklift upgrade" out with the old, in with the new, often consuming valuable time.